-After having spent much of the previous three years studying and then working as a social media analyst in China, this position allowed me to gain some hands-on public service experience a little closer to home prior to beginning my Master’s degree in the UK.
-This period was formative for me as I continued laying the groundwork for several of my long-term interests and skillsets, particularly around communication and facilitation.
+After having spent much of the previous three years studying and then working as a social media analyst in China, this fixed-contract position allowed me to gain some hands-on public service experience a little closer to home prior to beginning my Master’s degree in the UK.
+This period was formative for me as I continued laying the groundwork for several of my long-term interests and skillsets, particularly around communication and design research facilitation.

 Kantar Media CIC (Shanghai)

 Research & Consulting Analyst

 CIC is a market research consultancy and software company that pioneered Chinese social media monitoring before being acquired by WPP’s Kantar Media in 2012.
 At a time when the Chinese Internet was still mysterious to the English-speaking world, CIC’s platform enabled large-scale analysis of consumer segments, brand health, and campaign performance for multinational clients.
 My responsibilities covered both technical and client-facing work, specifically:

 - Coding search parameters and building custom keyword models for bulk social media data collection and natural language processing.

 - Data analysis and interpretation of public opinion trends within the Chinese social media landscape, particularly on Weibo, WeChat, Youku, Zhihu, and BBS forums.

 - Producing data visualizations, written reports, slide decks, and dashboards for clients in tech, FMCG and automotive verticals.